 The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design of certain internal controls related to the Company's process to estimate the measurement of assay revenue.
 For a sample of tests performed in the current period, we evaluated the claims included within the Company's assay revenue recognition model by comparing them to certain relevant documentation, including test requisition forms, test results, payor contracts, and proof of delivery to the physician.
 For a sample of payments received in the current period, we evaluated the payments included within the Company's assay revenue recognition model by agreeing them to payments received.
 We tested the accuracy of the Company's assay revenue recognition model, which includes the collection history used by management in assessing the current period revenue realization percentages, by payor.
 We performed a sensitivity analysis over the estimated revenue realization percentages applied to each payor group, using actual collection history, to assess its impact on the Company's measurement of assay revenue.
 We further evaluated the estimate of assay revenue expected to be collected by inquiring of individuals of the Company responsible for monitoring and tracking the status of collections and developing the estimate.